PRA1MAX/Fibo2/README.md

-A faster implementation of fibonacci with some other algorithms can calculate more hundred million fibonacci in a second use streamlit run app.py for the graphs of all the algorithms
+A faster implementation of fibonacci with some other algorithms can calculate more than one hundred million fibonacci in a second

+use streamlit run app.py for the graphs of all the algorithms